 The Foundation’s website explains that the growing epidemic of childhood obesity was one of the factors leading to the establishment of the program and says that:

 The purpose of the Stephanie Alexander Kitchen Garden Foundation is to inroduce pleasurable food education to children during their learning years, in order to form positive food habits for life.

 The program involves children in Years 3 to 5.
 The children spend at least forty-five minutes in the garden and an hour and a half in the kitchen each week and enjoy a communal meal based on the produce they have grown.
 In 2020, the Foundation reported that it was conducting new pilot programs, The Kitchen Garden Program for Early Childhood and The Kitchen Garden Program for Secondary Years.

 Over the years, a number of research programs have been conducted in an attempt to measure the success of the school garden program.
-In 2011 the Australian Government funded a significant study by the University of Wollongong designed to measure the return on government investment and to assess whether participation in the school gardens program influenced children’s lifestyle behaviours, eating habits and good choices.
+In 2011 the Australian Government funded a significant study by the University of Wollongong designed to measure the return on government investment and to assess whether participation in the school gardens program influenced children’s lifestyle behaviours, eating habits and food choices.
 The research also looked at the impact of the program on social cohesion and behaviour.
 The study showed benefits in terms of kids’ preparedness to try new foods and to participate in cooking at home.
 It also reported improvement in children’s social behaviours and positive effects on social inclusion.